mulderp/gnucap_book/gnucap-getting-started.md

 gnucap>
 ```

+This is a very simple netlist with only 2 components.
+Let"s see how it can be analyzed.

+### Adding probes

-Next you need to think what to measure and how to measure voltages or currents in your circuit.
-For this, you need to take a look at the "print" command.
-The print command help is: "The ‘print’ command selects where to look at the circuit, or where to hook the voltmeter (ammeter, wattmeter, ohm meter, etc.) probe."
+To do an analysis, you first need to think what to measure and how.
+In Gnucap, you need to take a look at the "print" command.
+In the documentation you will see: "The ‘print’ command selects where to look at the circuit, or where to hook the voltmeter (ammeter, wattmeter, ohm meter, etc.) probe."

-If you play with it in the Gnucap console you will see:
+If you play with "print" in the Gnucap console you will see:

 ```
 gnucap> print
 tran